LukasWoodtli/WebPage/pelican/content/system_construction.md

 - Computing model, programming language
 - Compiler, synthesizer, hardware library, simulator
 - Programmable HW (FPGA)
-- One toolchain for SW and HW
+- One tool-chain for SW and HW
 - Consequences
     - No global memory
     - No processor sharing
-    - No pecularites of specific processor
+    - No peculiarities of specific processor
     - No predefined topology (NoC)
     - No interrupts
     - No operation system